suirad/zig-strings/README.md

 # Zig-Strings
-A WIP string library for the Zig language.
+A String library for the Zig language.
+See tests for examples of use.